Overview of Local Investing

 The purpose of securities laws and regulations are very clear: they exist to protect investors.
 They are intended to prevent fraud by investment issuers and to level the playing field by requiring disclosure of material facts and risks to potential investors.
 Generally speaking, it is incumbent upon businesses that choose to offer securities to comply with securities laws and regulations.
 Most small business owners and managers know little to nothing about securities laws and regulations, and therefore need education and support (and when needed, legal advice) to avoid running afoul of them.
 It’s a good idea to seek out local attorneys who are knowledgeable about securities law to be part of your local economy ecosystem, although they can be hard to find, especially in smaller communities.

 Accredited investor is a legal term that all local investing catalysts should know because it comes up quite often around securities offerings.
 In short, accredited investors are people with enough assets or income that lawmakers feel less need to protect them from risky investments.
-The legal definition, as it applies to individuals, is someone with an individual or joint net worth of over $1 million, not including the value of their primary residence, or an individual income exceeding $200,000 or a joint income exceeding $300,000 in each of the two most recent years, and a reasonable expectation of exceeding the same income level this year.
-Federal and state securities laws and regulations allow companies to offer securities to accredited investors under less stringent regulatory requirements than are normally imposed on companies.
+Federal and state securities laws & regulations allow companies to offer securities to accredited investors under less stringent regulatory requirements than are normally imposed on companies.
 Accredited-only investments are relatively rare in the local investing world, because most local small businesses feel they need to be able to raise money from all types of investors, not just wealthy ones.